 An association between Zika infection and transient hearing loss has been reported in a small number of cases.

 Diagnosis should be suspected in patients who have resided in/travelled from an area where there is ongoing transmission in the 2 weeks prior to symptom onset.
-WHO: Zika virus classification tables external link opens in a new window
+CDC: Zika travel information external link opens in a new window

 Pregnant women who reside in areas with ongoing transmission have an ongoing risk for infection throughout pregnancy.